In Seattle, fast-paced redevelopment displaces the safe spaces for homeless young adults

 But by the end of next year, ROOTS has to be out of its longtime home.
 With light rail coming to the neighborhood by 2021, the church housing the shelter is working with a developer to transform the property into a tower intended for private student housing, with a new church facility included.

-The displacement timeline is even shorter for Peace for the Streets by Kids for the Streets, a 25-bed enhanced homeless shelter for young adults on former church property on Capitol Hill.
+The displacement timeline is even shorter for Peace for the Streets by Kids from the Streets, a 25-bed enhanced homeless shelter for young adults on former church property on Capitol Hill.
 The church sold the property to a developer in 2016, and PSKS has until February to leave.

 Together, the beds facing displacement total roughly half of Seattle’s entire emergency shelter bed capacity for young adults.
 The potential loss of beds puts even more pressure on a county and state push to eliminate youth homelessness.
 And it is a sign that, despite the city’s efforts to expand shelter capacity, Seattle’s forces of gentrification are pushing back.